Aids, Human Immunodeficiency Virus, Acquired Immune Deficiency Syndrome

 Without treatment, the immune system is weakened further and further.
 And that has consequences.
 For example, these symptoms and diseases may occur at this stage:

-- Shingles: The causative agent is the varicella-zoster virus, which is also responsible for chickenpox.
+Shingles: It is caused by the varicella zoster virus, which is also responsible for chickenpox.
 An extremely painful skin rash in the area of the back or chest is typical.

 Phase 4: AIDS